What can’t be recycled?

 These containers may be made from, or include, materials that are not recyclable- if in doubt, look on the packaging!

-Broken glass can seriously injure recycling workers, and it is unnecessary danger for them.
+Broken glass can seriously injure recycling workers, and it is an unnecessary danger for them.
 Just bin it!

 Specific types of glass

 Mirrors and window glass are included in this, as the coatings on these are often not recyclable.
-These types of glass have a different chemical makeup and manufacturing process than container glass.
+These types of glass have different chemical makeup and manufacturing process than container glass.
 Only container glass, such as food jars and bottles can be recycled!

 Shredded paper often makes the paper weaker, due to the fibres being shortened.
 On top of this, it’s difficult to sort through and can even be a fire hazard.
 You can learn some alternatives to putting them in the recycling bin in this brilliant post by Reduce Reuse Recycle.